 Prospective students typically need a high school diploma or equivalent.
 Some schools may have additional requirements, such as a minimum age or physical fitness criteria.

-To start, research welding schools in your area or online.
+welding schools in your area or online.
 Contact admissions offices for information on enrollment procedures, application deadlines, and any required assessments or prerequisites.

 Attending welding school provides specialized training in a high-demand field, leading to better job prospects and potential for higher earning potential compared to some other educational options.